 UC Berkeley is among the more selective universities in the country; far more students apply than can be offered admission.
-For fall 2021, Berkeley admitted over 16,000 students of over 112,000 freshman applicants (about 14% of freshman applicants) and approximately 4,800 of over 22,000 transfer applicants (about 22% of transfer applicants).
 UC Berkeley's applicant pool is increasingly more competitive with each passing year.
 As such, competitive candidates will present academic profiles that far exceed the minimum requirements for admission to the University of California.

-To learn more about our student profile, click here (http:// admissions.berkeley.edu/studentprofile/).
+To learn more about our student profile, click here (http://admissions.berkeley.edu/studentprofile/).